cryptopunksnotdead/punks.journal/why-the-csv-stdlib-is-broken.md

 **This memo provides information for the internet community.
 It does not specify an internet standard of any kind.**

-or how about the classic "interoperability" rule printed on page 4:
+Or how about the classic "interoperability" rule printed on page 4:

 **Implementors should "be
 conservative in what you do, be liberal in what you accept from